- Experiential Learning

 The Taproot Foundation connects social change organizations to skilled volunteers through pro bono service in the areas of marketing, strategy, HR, and IT.
 From one-on-one consultations to team-based long-term projects, they offer both in-person and virtual engagements.
 Taproot also supports the building and strengthening of pro bono providers worldwide through the Global Pro Bono Network, whose mission it is to make business talent available for free to social change organizations around the globe.

-Entrepreneurship Office Hours
+Entrepreneurship Office Hours and Executives in Residence

 Get feedback on your venture or entrepreneurial career goals, delve deeper into your entrepreneurial plans, and learn about Lang Center and University resources around entrepreneurship.
 Lang Center Office Hours are open to both current students and alumni from across Columbia University.
 Office hour practitioners and online appointment booking can be found on the Lang Center’s website.
 Office hours are available on a first-come first-served basis.